John Ngiraked

-John Obeldabl Ngiraked (1932–2003) was a Palauan politician and criminal.
+John Obeldabl Ngiraked (1932–2003) was a Palauan politician and criminal who led the Micronesian Senate of the Congress and helped to conspire the assassination of President Haruo Remeliik of Palau.

 Early life and career

 John Obeldabl Ngiraked was born 1932 in Ngiwal, then part of the South Seas Mandate.
 He was born into the Udes clan.
 He attended George Washington High School in Guam.
 Fluent in both English and Japanese, Ngiraked was a senior interpreter and translator for the Palau Administration before becoming a district prosecutor, and then a law clerk, for the Office of the Attorney General.
 He was appointed a member of the Palau District Advisory Council from 1955 to 1956.

 Congress of Micronesia

 Ngiraked was elected in 1965 to the Congress of Micronesia.
 He was elected as the president of the upper chamber in July 1965, but was replaced by Tosiwo Nakayama in the same month.
 He was re-elected as president again from July 1967 to 1969.
 Roman Tmetuchl was his political rival for a senate seat in the 1970 elections to the Congress of Micronesia.